arrenree/KDB/README.md

 / raze collapses one level of nesting, joining items of list together
 ```

-10. Float Rounding when Casting to Int
+:point_right: 10.
+Float Rounding when Casting to Int

 ```q
 Cast float 3.1f to an int